Dynamic Priors in Bayesian Optimization for Hyperparameter Optimization: Related Work

-\textbf{Learning from User Priors}\,\,\, Another line of research explicitly incorporates user-specified beliefs. \citet{bergstra-nips11a} introduce fixed priors over the configuration space, whereas \citet{souza-ecmlpkdd21a} estimate posterior-driven models, though both approaches are limited by their acquisition function compatibility. \citet{ramachandran-kbs20a} warp the configuration space to emphasize promising regions, but this requires invertible priors and struggles with misleading ones.
-More recently, \citet{hvarfner-iclr22a} propose \pibo, which augments acquisition functions with priors in a flexible and robust way, whereas \citet{mallik-neurips23a} extend HyperBand \citep{li-iclr17a} to balance random sampling with user-defined priors.
-However, all of these methods restrict user input to the initialization phase and offer neither continuous control nor oversight over the optimization process.
+\textbf{Learning from User Priors}\,\,\, Another line of research explicitly incorporates user-specified beliefs. \citet{bergstra-nips11a} introduce fixed priors over the configuration space, whereas \citet{souza-ecml21a} estimate posterior-driven models, though both approaches are limited by their acquisition function compatibility. \citet{ramachandran-kbs20a} warp the configuration space to emphasize promising regions, but this requires invertible priors and struggles with misleading ones.
+More recently, \citet{hvarfner-iclr22a} propose \pibo, which utilizes user beliefs on the position of the target function optimum to augment the acquisition functions.
+Similarly, \citet{mallik-neurips23a} extend Hyperband \citep{li-iclr17a} to balance sampling of configurations in a user-defined region with randomly sampled ones.
+However, none of these methods considers continuous control.

-\textbf{Interactive Hyperparameter Optimization}\,\,\, Moving beyond priors provided at the beginning of the optimization process, some recent works integrate users more directly into the optimization process. \citet{xu-arxiv24b} allow users to reject candidate evaluations, while \citet{adachi-aistats24} let users choose among proposed alternatives. \cite{seng-automlconf25a} propose an alternative to the common BO framework that is based on probabilistic circuits and does not rely on an acquisition function.
-They sample the use of the prior in each iteration based on a binomial distribution decaying over time.
-Priors can be given at any time, but in contrast to our approach, they override previous information entirely, and the approach suffers from extrapolation issues.
-Complementary to these, \citet{chang-arxiv25a} introduce LLINBO working with LLM-generated candidate configurations to augment BO, with rejection schemes for ensuring robustness.
-Likewise, cooperative design optimization \citep{niwa-arxiv25a} explores natural language interfaces where LLMs propose configurations, optionally guided by user input.
-Their additional user studies demonstrate that such interaction mitigates overtuning to local optima while maintaining user agency.
+\textbf{Interactive Hyperparameter Optimization}\,\,\, Beyond initialization, recent work integrates users more directly into the optimization process. \citet{xu-arxiv24b} allow users to reject candidate evaluations, while \citet{adachi-aistats24} let users choose among proposed alternatives. \citet{seng-automlconf25a} propose an alternative to the common BO framework based on probabilistic circuits.
+They focus on optimizing with the prior as evidence; i.e., priors are not combined with the surrogate model's belief.
+Complementarily, \citet{chang-arxiv25a} introduce LLINBO working with LLM-generated candidate configurations to augment BO, with rejection schemes for robustness.
+Likewise, cooperative design optimization \citep{niwa-arxiv25a} explores natural language interfaces where LLMs propose configurations, optionally guided by users.
+Their user studies indicate that such interaction mitigates overtuning to local optima, while maintaining user agency.